treeverse/lakeFS/README.md

 #### Setting up a repository

-Please follow the [Guide to Get Started](https://docs.lakefs.io/quickstart.html#setting-up-a-repository) to set up your local lakeFS installation.
+Please follow the [Guide to Get Started](https://docs.lakefs.io/quickstart/repository) to set up your local lakeFS installation.

-For more detailed inforamation on how to setup lakeFS, please visit [the documentation](https://docs.lakefs.io)
+For more detailed information on how to set up lakeFS, please visit [the documentation](https://docs.lakefs.io)

 ## Community